DaewoongKwon/test/README.md

 # 5.)

-Add docstrings to your class following one of the standard Python docstring formats of your choice.
+Add docstrings to your `Transformer` class following one of the standard Python docstring formats of your choice.

 # 6.)